JGolafshan/keno-api/README.md

 ## Main Features
 * Historical data
+* Monitor Draws in real time
-* Realtime Jackpot's
+* Real time Jackpot's
-* Realtime Hot-Cold Number
+* Real time Hot-Cold Number
-* Realtime Trends
+* Real time Trends

 ## Where to get it
 *This Project is currently under devoplement.*